toasted-nutbread/yomichan/README.md

 **Is it possible to delete individual dictionaries without purging the database?**

-Although it is technically possible to purge specific dictionaries, due to the limitations of the underlying browser IndexedDB system, this process is *extremely* slow.
-For example, it can take up to ten minutes to delete a single moderately-sized term dictionary!
-Instead of including a borderline unusable feature in Yomichan, I have chosen to disable dictionary deletion entirely.
+Yomichan is able to delete individual dictionaries, but keep in mind that this process can be *very* slow and can cause the browser to become unresponsive.
+The time it takes to delete a single dictionary can sometimes be roughly the same as the time it originally took to import, which can be significant for certain large dictionaries.

 **Why aren't EPWING dictionaries bundled with Yomichan?**